Home > Library > Dissertation Writing Guidelines > How to Write a Dissertation Discussion Chapter – A Quick Guide with Examples

 • Describing how and why you ended up with unexpected findings and explaining their importance in detail

-• Relating your findings with previous studies conducted
+• Relating your findings to previous studies conducted

 • Explaining your position with logical arguments when/if any alternative explanations are suggested